Seiberg-Witten Floer spectra for $b_1>0$: Elementary properties of

-where the spectral system $\mathfrak{S^\vee}$ is obtained by reversing the roles of $P_n$ and $Q_n$ in $\mathfrak{S}$. \end{prop} \begin{proof} This follows from Spanier-Whitehead duality for the Conley index, Theorem \ref{thm:spanier-whitehead-duality-for-conley}. \end{proof} Note that it would be desirable in Proposition \ref{prop:orientation-reversal} to have a similar result in the parameterized setting; the analog of Theorem \ref{thm:spanier-whitehead-duality-for-conley} in the parameterized setting has not been established, but would suffice.
+Note that it would be desirable in Proposition \ref{prop:orientation-reversal} to have a similar result in the parameterized setting; the analog of Theorem \ref{thm:spanier-whitehead-duality-for-conley} in the parameterized setting has not been established, but would suffice.

 Using the latter parts of Theorem \ref{thm change of approximation suspension}, we have: \begin{cor} The homotopy type of $\preSWF_{[n]}(Y,\mathfrak{s},\mathfrak{S})$ is independent of the spectral sections $P_n$ for $n$ large.
-That is, instead of $\preSWF_{[n]}(Y,\mathfrak{s},\mathfrak{S})$ depending on a choice in a set affine-equivalent to $K(\mathrm{Pic}(Y))\times K(\mathrm{Pic}(Y))$, $\preSWF_n(Y,\mathfrak{s},\mathfrak{S})$ is determined by a (relative) class in $K(\mathrm{Pic}(Y))$.
+That is, instead of $\preSWF_{[n]}(Y,\mathfrak{s},\mathfrak{S})$ depending on a choice in a set affine-equivalent to $K(\mathrm{Pic}(Y))\times K(\mathrm{Pic}(Y))$, $\preSWF_{[n]}(Y,\mathfrak{s},\mathfrak{S})$ is determined by a (relative) class in $K(\mathrm{Pic}(Y))$.

 Further,

 where $\mathfrak{S}_1-\mathfrak{S}_2$ is the bundle defined by Lemma \ref{lem:classification-of-spectral-systems}, and where suspension is defined as in Remark \ref{rmk:bad-suspension-1}.

 \end{cor}